'Pray for Lebanon' - Salah and African stars seek support for victims of Beirut explosion | Goal.com

 According to reports, the huge explosion happened at the port area in Lebanese capital with at least 73 people killed while at least 2,750 were injured.

-Several world leaders have reacted to the blast in Lebanon, and African players have taken similar step to express their support to people in the country.
+Several world leaders have reacted to the blast in Lebanon, and African players have taken similar step to express their support for people in the country.

 Beyrouth ❤️🇱🇧— Riyad Mahrez (@Mahrez22) August 4, 2020